 Stop Loss Orders

-We suggest that on most of your positions you employ a stop-loss or buy-loss.
+We suggest that on your Swing or short term positions you employ a stop-loss or buy-loss.
 Anyone can make a wrong selection in the stock market.
 When this happens, it is important to adopt a defensive posture: sell (or cover) for a loss.
 Remember that no one establishes a position to lose money; preservation of capital is paramount.
-The best stop orders are mental.
 A hard stop (a stop limit or stop market order that you place in your trading account) resting in the market is visible to specialists and market makers and is likely to be triggered.
 If you can't watch your positions a hard stop is better than no stop, but in volatile issues you can have unpleasant results using hard stops.
 Use common sense on determining stops for your positions.
-We almost always suggest a stop.
+We almost always suggest a stop on Swing.
 If your entry price is substantially higher or lower than the price at the time of recommendation you should adjust your stop accordingly.
 We use wide stops on volatile stocks; this is because frequently traders will stop out only to have the recommendation go up without them.
 Common sense is a big help here; if the stop is past your pain threshold, try a smaller position to reduce your risk.

 Using Trailing Stops